HELP US RESTORE AND RENEW THE SOUTH MELBOURNE TOWN HALL: READ MORE

 MusiciansEmica Taylor

-Whilst at the NZSM, Emica was presented with the Music Directors Award, the Therle Drake Undergraduate Award for Excellence in Music, and the NZSM Award in Woodwind Performance for 2022 and 2023.
-Throughout 2023 she also received the NZSO Giese Flute Grant, NYO Alex Lindsay Special Award, a Freemasons Lankhuyzen/Whetu-Kairangi Music Award, and a regrant with the Inspire Foundation.
+While at the NZSM, Emica was presented with the Music Directors Award, the Therle Drake Undergraduate Award for Excellence in Music, and the NZSM Award in Woodwind Performance for 2022 and 2023.
+In 2023 she also received the NZSO Giese Flute Grant, NYO Alex Lindsay Special Award, a Freemasons Lankhuyzen/Whetu-Kairangi Music Award, and a grant with the Inspire Foundation.

-In 2024, Emica is delighted to begin her first year of studies at the Australian National Academy of Music (ANAM) with Alison Mitchell.
-Her exposure to orchestral and chamber performances has created an ambition to pursue this as her career.
+In 2025, Emica is delighted to continue her second year of studies at ANAM with Alison Mitchell.
+Her exposure to orchestral and chamber performances has inspired her to pursue this as her career.

-You will see Emica without her flute when she is strength training, reading, or with friends and family.
+You will see Emica without her flute when she is jogging, reading, or with friends and family.

-Emica is supported by ANAM Syndicate donors Peter and Annie Duncan, Merilyn and David Howorth, Cynthia and David O'Keefe.
+Emica is supported by ANAM Syndicate donors Peter and Annie Duncan, Ann Grant, Merilyn and the late David Howorth, Fiona MacDonald and Graham McConnell, Mark Pearce, Jan Williams, Cynthia and David O'Keefe.

 Photo by Pia Johnson